StreetGUY32/StreetGUY32/README.md

 Web Developer | Mobile Developer
 --------------------------------

-I've been learning to code for almost two and half year now, after testing some programming languages, I started with HTML, CSS, JAVASCRIPT, PHP(Laravel), PYTHON.
+I've been learning to code for almost 3 years now, after testing some programming languages, I started with HTML, CSS, JAVASCRIPT, PHP(Laravel), PYTHON.
 I've also worked on Flutter and React-Native.
 I found passion in coding, I'm eager to learn new skills.

 *   🌍  I'm based in Islamabad, Pakistan